 A first step in rooting out a narcissistic culture is to prevent new narcissists from getting through the door.
 That forces the organisation to hire more mature people.

-As I have suggested before, anyone entering politics should undergo testing for mental competence.
+And when it comes to politics, I have suggested that anyone entering politics should undergo testing for mental competence.

 In such a system, the Orange Man wouldn’t have stood a chance.